CHICAGO PEDESTRIAN ACCIDENT LAWYER

-- Drivers must come to a complete stop in crosswalks and while entering or exiting a school zone on school days.
-Drivers must also come to a complete stop if it is necessary to avoid further injuries or an accident.
+- Drivers must come to a complete stop at a marked crosswalk and while entering or exiting a school zone on school days.
+Drivers must also come to a complete stop if it’s necessary to avoid pedestrian involved accidents and other car accidents.

-- They must also yield under the following circumstances.
+- Drivers must also yield under the following circumstances:

 - Turning at an intersection or red light

 - When people are present on their side of the road